kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animtedcoffee shop website with HTML CSS and JavaScript
+Animatedcoffee shop website with HTML CSS and JavaScript